 Not all physicians have the medication expertise to reconcile complicated regimens

 Founded by pharmacists for pharmacists, we eschew the traditional call center approach in favor of deploying the most qualified medication experts in healthcare.
-Our pharmacist community over 27 languages and carries over 65 different certifications and specialty designations.
-Continued, extensive education keeps our clinical pharmacists practicing at the top of their license.
+Our community of clinical pharmacists speaks over 27 languages and carries over 65 different certifications and specialty designations.
+Ongoing and extensive education keeps our clinical pharmacists practicing at the top of their license.

 During a consultation, the patient’s medications are thoroughly reviewed and negative drug interactions, prescription contraindications, changes or discrepancies in medications are identified and resolved quickly.
-The Aspen RxHealth pharmacist also counsels and educates patients on proper use of new prescriptions, and determines whether prescriber engagement is needed.
+The Aspen RxHealth clinical pharmacist also counsels and educates patients on proper use of new prescriptions, and determines whether prescriber engagement is needed.

 When it comes to transitions of care, reducing (ideally eliminating!)
 ADEs and readmission rates is the goal.
 If there are any clinicians familiar with factors outside of the hospital domain, including poor social support and access to outpatient care, it’s our network of clinical pharmacists.

-If a health plan member was recently discharged from the hospital and prescribed a duplicate medication of what they already have at home, medication reconciliation would identify the duplicate medication and correct it.
+If a health plan member was recently discharged from the hospital and prescribed a duplicate medication, medication reconciliation helps identify the duplicate and correct it.
 Taking two medications in the same therapeutic class can be dangerous, especially for a member with multiple chronic conditions.

-Aspen RxHealth only uses licensed pharmacists to provide care to health plan members.
-Their extensive education and training uniquely prepares them for this critically important consultation.
+Aspen RxHealth only uses licensed clinical pharmacists to provide support during transitions of care as well as care to health plan members.
+Their extensive education and training uniquely prepare them for this critically important consultation.

 Medication reconciliation is an important part of care transitions, such as when a member is discharged from an acute care facility.
 Health care providers usually perform medication reconciliation in the post-discharge setting for all patients.
 For Medicare Advantage plans, medication reconciliation is an important quality measure that must be completed within 30 days.